-Consultation to identify the common skills needs of industries in relation to consumer engagement through online and social media has occurred.
+Through extensive consultations this project sought to identify the common skills needs of industries in relation to consumer engagement through online and social media has occurred.
 The intent being, to modernise Training Package Products related to online and social media engagement skills.
+Consultations with industry stakeholders have been completed and the Final Case for Change has been submitted to the AISC for endorsement.